A local foundation is looking for more grants requests for education projects and programs in Routt County.

 Twice a year, the Legacy Education Foundation doles out funds to school-related projects that take a meaningful and hands-on approach to learning and, when possible, connect students to the community at large.

-The deadline for this cycle is Wednesday.
+The deadline for the next grant cycle is Wednesday.
 The deadline for the next grant cycle will be Jan.
 31.

 The board looks for projects that are "place-based" or make content more relevant to students through local people or historical figures, geology, ecology, business, government and political structures, said Marcia Martin, vice president of the foundation board.